 Jeremy is a marketing and operations executive focused on enabling enterprise ecosystems and connected communities through mobile, wearables and Internet-of-Things.
 His expertise includes payment systems, customer engagement and data insights.
 He is Managing Partner of the global strategy consulting firm JCO Group and founder of Kaimeta, an Austin-based company focused on building community applications for enhanced member communications, networking and direct access to local businesses and events.

-Brad is the Chief Operating Officer for ITS and Chief Information Officer (CIO) for The University of Texas at Austin and has spent much of his professional life working in and assisting institutions of higher education.
+Brad is the former Chief Operating Officer for ITS and Chief Information Officer (CIO) for The University of Texas at Austin and has spent much of his professional life working in and assisting institutions of higher education.
 During his twenty-two year career with a global management consulting and technology services company, he served in a variety of IT leadership and operational roles for large, complex, and diverse institutions of higher education and state government.
 When Brad retired as a senior partner in 2006, he had a proven track record in IT operations, large scale information systems implementations, and strategic IT planning for a number of major institutions of higher education.
 Brad has held various IT leadership positions at Ohio State University, University of Illinois, Texas A&M University System, and UT System and has worked extensively with a number of Texas state government clients.